I used to struggle a lot with food and feeling good in my body when I traveled…

 I believed that I had to eat certain things at certain times, or I would feel sick.

-A huge part of solving my food travel struggles was reworking my beliefs.
+A huge part of solving my travel food struggles was reworking my beliefs.

 I do this in real time and in writing.